Hydro-Xis/coding-exercises/README.md

 jupyter lab
 ```

 5. A Jupyter Lab webpage should pop up and show the contents of the repo.
-Now you can play with the notebooks in the `exercises` folder!
+Now have fun with playing with the notebooks in the `exercises` folder!

 # Author
 Peishi Jiang (peishi.jiang@ua.edu)